 Two-Night & Two-Day Hunts start on either Wednesday or Thursday.
 You arrive at noon and hunt that afternoon, hunt the next Morning and afternoon, and then the following morning, then depart by noon on the third day.
-This hunt includes four hogs, (1 hog per sit), lodging, and meals for only $895 per Hunter.
+This hunt includes two hogs any size, lodging, and meals for only $895 per Hunter.
+No Trophy Fees Ever!

 The Three-Night & Two-Day is for the longer distance hunter.
-These hunts generally start on Thursday and end on Sunday.
+These hunts start on Thursday and end on Sunday.
 You arrive late on Thursday and includes a dinner then hunt Friday and Saturday with a departure in the am of Sunday which gives you the ability to travel longer distances each day.
-This hunt includes four hogs (one hog per sit), lodging, and meals for only $995 per Hunter.
+This hunt includes two hogs any size, lodging, and meals for only $995 per Hunter.
+No Trophy Fees Ever!

 Three-Nights & Three-Days of hog hunting is for the hardcore group.
 Most hunts start Wednesday at Noon and end on Saturday noon and include six sits.
-Includes onsite private lodging, meals and six hogs, (1 hog per sit) for only $1,295 per Hunter.
+Includes onsite private lodging, meals and three hogs, for only $1,295 per Hunter.
+No Trophy Fees Ever!

-Four-Nights & Three-Days of hog hunting is for the hardcore group on a long distance trip.
-Generally you will arrive Tuesday evening and then the hunts start Wednesday and ends on Saturday at noon and includes six sits.
-Includes onsite private lodging, meals and six hogs, (one hog per sit) for only $1,395 per Hunter.
+Four-Nights & Three-Days of hog hunting is for the hardcore group on a long-distance trip.
+You will arrive Tuesday evening and then the hunts start Wednesday and ends on Saturday at noon and includes six sits.
+Includes onsite private lodging, meals and three hogs, for only $1,595 per Hunter.
+No Trophy Fees Ever!

 Multiple Nights Lodging Hunts include meals and the following: